 Focus On Behavior, Not the Child

 Be mindful that your teen knows what they have done, and it’s already uncomfortable for them without adding verbal or emotional fireworks.
 Focus on fixing the behavior, not the person.
 Keep the “you” and “your” words out of your communication.
 For instance, “These behaviors are unacceptable,” not “Your behavior is unacceptable.”
 It is a subtle but important difference.
-Remember, behaviors can be changed, but people rarely do, and using “you” is an attack on them as a person.
+Remember, behaviors can be changed, but people rarely do, and using “you” attacks them as a person.

-Also avoid using definitive words like “never,” and “always,” in such discussions.
-Statements like “You never listen to me,” or, “You always come home late,” attack their character, not the behavior.
+Also, avoid using definitive words like “never” and “always” in such discussions.
+Statements like “You never listen to me” or “You always come home late” attack their character, not the behavior.
 The more you attack their character, the more likely they’ll feel the need to defend themselves and their actions in return.
-They may even begin identifying with the behavior and work hard to live up to it, thinking “I’m just the black sheep of the family.”
-So make it clear that they have it within them to do better; that they are a better person than their behavior is demonstrating.
+They may even begin identifying with the behavior and work hard to live up to it, thinking, “I’m just the black sheep of the family.”
+So make it clear that they have it within them to do better, that they are better people than their behavior demonstrates.

 Only Say Things That Help The Situation

 Getting what you want from a discussion with your teen has nothing to do with how right you are and how wrong they are.
 It has everything to do with your motivation and approach.
 Ask yourself, “Will my approach move this discussion to a positive resolution or away from it?”
 “Could my words increase our mutual respect for one another or decrease it?”
 And finally, “Will my words encourage my teen to improve, or encourage them to just hide their behavior from me in the future?”